June 27, 2023

 Workout Frequency And Intensity

-To effectively stimulate lean muscle growth, it's important to strike the right balance between workout frequency and intensity.
+To effectively stimulate lean muscle growth, it’s important to strike the right balance between workout frequency and intensity.
+Training volume—the total amount of work performed (sets x reps x weight)—is also a key factor in driving muscle growth.

 Aim to exercise each muscle group 2-3 times per week, with at least 48 hours of rest between sessions targeting the same muscle group.
 This allows for optimal muscle recovery and growth.